Reading Time: 2 minutes

 One of the big questions is how much time you need to build a habit.
 21 days is a popular answer dating back to some 1960s pop-psychology and popularized by author Leo Babauta.

 18-254 days is a range based on more recent research.
 And that’s a pretty big range.
 But why wouldn’t it be?
 Throwing out a number like 21 is kind of like throwing out a prescription without ever having met the patient.
 Who is that for!?
 When is that for!?
 Often, the average of a bunch of different numbers works for approximately nobody.

 To help you figure out how long habit change might take in a particular situation, we’ve put together some factors.
 And they have a lot to do with resistance.

-How different is a habit from your current lifestyle and schedule?
-Is it an easy fit – or does profound change have to happen?
+* How different is a habit from your current lifestyle and schedule?
+Is it an easy fit – or is profound change required?